Variables in pipelines

 • CF_BUILD_URL is the url of the pipeline build.

-Using Codefresh variables in your pipelines
+Using Codefresh variables in pipelines

 There are two ways to use a Codefresh variable in your pipelines:

-1. Expose as UNIX environment variables This is the default method, where all variables in all freestyle steps are exposed as UNIX environment variables: $MY_VARIABLE_EXAMPLE.
+This is the default method.
+All variables in all freestyle steps are exposed as UNIX environment variables.
+For example, $MY_VARIABLE_EXAMPLE.

-2. Directly in YAML properties Use variables can be used in YAML properties with the syntax ${{MY_VARIABLE_EXAMPLE}}.
+This format, specific to Codefresh, can be used in in YAML properties with the syntax ${{MY_VARIABLE_EXAMPLE}}.

-If you are unsure about which form you need to use, feel free to use ${{MY_VARIABLE_EXAMPLE}} everywhere.
-This is the Codefresh specific form and should function in all sections of codefresh.yml.
+This is the Codefresh specific format and should function in all sections of codefresh.yml.

 Example: Print out the branch as an environment variable